 1. Set Up Your New Hosting Account

 First, find a new hosting provider that better suits your needs.
-For help in your search, see our list of the best WordPress hosting providers.
+For help searching, see our list of the best WordPress hosting providers.

 2. Back Up Your Website Files